bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 Avery stows away his tin and stretches out his legs, raking muddy boots across the floor.
 Aster meets his eyes with a disarming smile which she sustains so long it unsettles Avery.
 He clears his throat, and mutters a groan as he gets up.
 "Well then.
 Y'all 'll know when it's time."
-He greets her and
+He greets her and turns to leave.
+Looking over his shoulder, he is met with Aster's unwavering smile.